ayoungblood/QUAD.nibble/docs/instruction-set.md

 Operation: `rA <= rA + IMM8`
 Program counter: `PC <= PC + 1`
-16-bit opcode: `0100 IIII IIII AAAA`
+16-bit opcode: `0100 iiii iiii aaaa`

 #### and - Logical AND

-Performs a logical bitwise AND on two registers `rB` and `rA` and places in the result in the destination register `rA`.
+Performs a logical AND on two registers `rB` and `rA` and places in the result in the destination register `rA`.

 Operation: `rA <= rB & rA`
 Program counter: `PC <= PC + 1`
-16-bit opcode: `0000 1000 BBBB AAAA`
+16-bit opcode: `0000 1000 bbbb aaaa`

 #### andi - Logical AND immediate

-Performs logical bitwise AND on a register `rA` and 8-bit immediate value `IMM8` and places the result in the destination register `rA`.
+Performs a logical AND on a register `rA` and 8-bit immediate value `IMM8` and places the result in the destination register `rA`.

 Operation: `rA <= rA & (0x00:IMM8)`
 Program counter: `PC <= PC + 1`
-16-bit opcode: `1000 IIII IIII AAAA`
+16-bit opcode: `1000 iiii iiii aaaa`

 #### andhi - Logical AND immediate, high half-word

-Performs logical bitwise AND on a register `rA` and 8-bit immediate value `IMM8` shifted into the upper half-word and places the result in the destination register `rA`.
+Performs a logical AND on a register `rA` and 8-bit immediate value `IMM8` shifted into the upper half-word and places the result in the destination register `rA`.

 Operation: `rA <= rA & (IMM8:0x00)`
 Program counter: `PC <= PC + 1`
-16-bit opcode: `1001 IIII IIII AAAA`
+16-bit opcode: `1001 iiii iiii aaaa`

 #### mul - Multiply

-Multiplies register `rB` with register `rA` and places the result in the destination register `rA`.
+Multiplies register `rB` by register `rA` and places the result in the destination register `rA`.

 Operation: `rA <= rB x rA`
 Program counter: `PC <= PC + 1`
-16-bit opcode: `0000 0110 BBBB AAAA`
+16-bit opcode: `0000 0110 bbbb aaaa`

 #### muli - Multiply immediate